kgateway-dev/kgateway/docs/content/security/opa/_index.md

 description: Define fine-grained policies to control Gloo configuration itself.
 ---

 In Kubernetes, Gloo stores its configuration as Custom Resource Definitions (CRDs).
 You can use normal Kubernetes Role Based Access Control (RBAC) to create a policy that grants users the ability to create a Gloo VirtualService.
-RBAC only allows to grant permissions entire objects.
-With the Open Policy Agent, one can specify very fine grain control over Gloo objects.
-For example, with RBAC you can say, "user john@example.com is allowed to create virtual service" With OPA, in addition to specifying access,  you can say "virtual services must point to the domain example.com".
+RBAC only allows you to grant permissions entire objects.
+With the Open Policy Agent, you can specify very fine grain controls over Gloo objects.
+For example, with RBAC you can say, "user john@example.com is allowed to create virtual service".
+With OPA, in addition to specifying access, you can say "virtual services must point to the domain example.com".

-You can of-course combine both, as you see fit.
+You can of course combine both, as you see fit.

-In this document we will show a simple OPA policy that dictates that all virtual services must not have a prefix re-write.
+In this document we will show a simple OPA policy that dictates that "all virtual services must not have a prefix rewrite".

 ---